avp1510/financial-ai-agent/README.md

 # Financial AI Agent

-A powerful multi-agent AI system that combines financial data analysis with web search capabilities to provide comprehensive market intelligence and investment insights.
+A powerful multi-agent AI system that combines financial data analysis with web search capabilities to provide comprehensive market intelligence and investment insights. **Features both procedural and OOP implementations** using the Abstract Factory Pattern for enterprise-grade architecture.

 ## 🚀 Features